creative-tutorials/phimby/README.md

 ### Blog

-If you're interested in knowing about this product kindly [visit our blog](https://phimby.vercel.app/)
+If you're interested in knowing more about this product kindly [visit our blog](https://phimby.vercel.app/)

 ### Copyright